Quantum critical theories in a periodic potential: strange metallic thermoelectric and magnetotransport: Thermoelectric transport in 2D charge-neutral lattices

 \subsection{DC transport in 2D charge-neutral lattices}

 The difference in electrical transport is immediately evident in the DC conductivity $\sigma_{DC}$, as shown in \cref{fig:DC2Dtransport} (panel (a)): the electrical conductivity now increases with temperature instead of decreasing monotonically back down to the translationally invariant quantum critical value $\sigma_{\infty}$.
-To explain this remarkable enhanced conductivity, one can make an analogy between a periodic source of translational symmetry breaking which vanishes averaged over a lattice cell $\int_{\mathbf{x}}^{\mathbf{x}+\mathbf{a}} \mu(\mathbf{x})=0$, but whose square does not $\int_{\mathbf{x}}^{\mathbf{x}+\mathbf{a}} \mu(\mathbf{x})\mu(\mathbf{x})\neq 0$, and random disorder with $\langle g (\mathbf{x})\rangle=0$, $\langle g (\mathbf{x}) g(\mathbf{x'})\rangle=g^2\delta(\mathbf{x}-\mathbf{x'})$.
-Then by the Harris criterion \cite{harris_effect_1974}, generic Gaussian random field disorder introduced through $\int\!\text{d}\vec{x}\text{d}t\, g(\vec{x}){\cal O}(\vec{x})$ is relevant if the scaling dimension of ${\cal O}$ is ${\Delta_{\cal O} < \frac{1}{2}(d+1)}$.
-By analogy, for a chemical potential modulation around a charge neutral lattice coupling to ${\cal O}(\vec{x})=n(\vec{x})$ with dimension $[n]=d$, the modulation saturates this bound for $d=1$, but violates it for $d \geq 2$.
-Such a lattice modulation is thus marginal in $d=1$ and irrelevant in higher dimensions.\footnote{As can be seen in \cref{fig:field_components}, the lattice modulation is marginally \emph{irrelevant} for 1D lattices.
-The behavior of the charge density is similar as for 2D lattices.} This is supported by an analysis of the near-horizon geometry that determines the DC response.
-Similar to 1D lattices, for $T=0$ the metric remains purely AdS$_4$ in the IR.
-However, for a square lattice as we use, this is an isotropic AdS$_4$ and there is no enhancement expected of the quantum critical conductivity.
-Indeed our numerics show that the 2D DC electrical conductivity approaches $\sigma_{\infty}$ as temperature decreases, though we do note that we are numerically limited by our numerics to go to temperatures lower than $T/\delta\mu = 0.01$ while keeping $\delta\mu/G$ reasonably large.
+This remarkable enhancement of the conductivity at higher temperatures can be understood if the lattice modulation acts as an irrelevant deformation.
+For a spatially dependent operator this is not straightforward to determine, but there is heuristic argument that suggests that this is indeed so.
+One can make an analogy between a periodic source of translational symmetry breaking which vanishes averaged over a lattice cell $\int_{\vec{x}}^{\vec{x}+\vec{a}} \mu(\vec{x})=0$ but whose square does not $\int_{\vec{x}}^{\vec{x}+\vec{a}} \mu(\vec{x})\mu(\vec{x})\neq 0$, and random disorder with $\langle g (\vec{x})\rangle=0$, $\langle g (\vec{x}) g(\vec{x}')\rangle=g^2\delta(\vec{x}-\vec{x}')$.
+For such generic Gaussian random field disorder introduced through $\int\!\text{d}\vec{x}\text{d}t\, g(\vec{x}){\cal O}(\vec{x})$, the Harris criterion \cite{harris_effect_1974} reveals that it is relevant if the scaling dimension of ${\cal O}$ is ${\Delta_{\cal O} < \frac{1}{2}(d+1)}$.
+For a randomly disordered chemical potential modulation around a charge neutral lattice coupling to ${\cal O}(\vec{x})=n(\vec{x})$ with dimension $[n]=d$, the modulation saturates this bound for $d=1$, but violates it for $d \geq 2$.
+Such chemical potential disorder is thus marginal in $d=1$ and irrelevant in higher dimensions.
+Although we here consider lattice modulations around zero average rather than random disorder, our numerics support this same division, suggesting that the vanishing of averages makes the lattice modulation act like disorder and that this is a good hint towards the underlying physics.\footnote{As can be seen in \cref{fig:field_components}, the lattice modulation is marginally \emph{irrelevant} for 1D lattices.
+The charge-density profile exhibits the same qualitative behavior for 2D lattices. }